-PV is a chronic disease, but can be managed well.
+PV is a chronic disease, but it can be managed well.
 PV causes differing reactions in each patient.
 In some cases, symptoms may not be present, in which case treatment may not be required.
-However, treatment options usually include phlebotomy (removal of blood), and low-dose aspirin.
-Drug therapy such as hydroxyurea, anagrelide, ruxolitinib, and interferon are also options.
+However, treatment options usually include phlebotomy (removal of blood), low-dose aspirin, and medications such as hydroxyurea, anagredlide, ruxolitinib, and interferon.
 Antihistamines and avoidance of hot showers can help with itching.
-Clinical trials can also be an important treatment option.
+Clinical trails can also be an important treatment option.